withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 |> json(peace_info)
 ```

-**Calum:**
+**Calum**:

-It’s quite nice, I like the syntax.
+> It’s quite nice, I like the syntax.
 It’s sort of like… I don’t know,
-it almost forces you to keep things very simple.
+> it almost forces you to keep things very simple.

-**Jamie:**
+**Jamie**:

-Yeah.
+> Yeah.
 It’s almost exactly like the [Shell `|` operator][17]
-except that rather than it directing standard in somewhere
+> except that rather than it directing standard in somewhere
-it takes the result of the expression on the left and puts
+> it takes the result of the expression on the left and puts
-it as the first argument to that expression on the right.
+> it as the first argument to that expression on the right.

-So `conn` is going to the first argument to `halt`…
+> So `conn` is going to the first argument to `halt`…

 ```elixir
 conn